 Doc Hudson is sort of an example.
 In real life, the Hudson Hornet was specifically built as a racing car, but to modern eyes it just looks like an "old grandpa car", as McQueen puts it in the movie.

-In The Fast and the Furious, Paul Walker pays back his debts to Vin Diesel with a wrecked sports car.
-Diesel's crew scoffs, but underneath its damaged exterior turns out to be one amazing interior.
+In The Fast and the Furious, Brian O'Conner pays back his debts to Dominic Toretto with a wrecked Toyota Supra.
+Toretto and crew scoff, but underneath its damaged exterior turns out to be one amazing interior.

 Tokyo Drift has Sean Boswell putting his primer-only, "all go and no show" Monte Carlo against a flashy, spankin' new Viper.
-The Monte Carlo wins so hard.
+The Monte Carlo wins so hard, losing only because his opponent unfairly had a friend help him block.
 And then the police have the car crushed after arresting Sean for the destruction caused during the race.

 In the 2007 Transformers film, Bumblebee at first transforms into a seen-better-days '76 Camaro that belches clouds of smoke when started and breaks down at convenient make out spots.
 'Bee is actually a giant robot from outer space and considerably tougher than he looks.
 He later turns into a much snazzier 2008Camaro when Megan Fox comments on his shabby appearance.

 Grease: The T-Birds' car, before they turn it into "Greased Lightning" is a "hunk o' junk".